 360 feedback tools can enable honest and actionable feedback to be shared between coworkers.
 This feedback can also inform learning and development initiatives.
 Feedback given on a day-to-day basis is essential and valuable, but a more structured approach is required to nurture development over time.

 Typically during a 360 process, an individual's strengths and areas for improvement are evaluated.
 This feedback is then commonly reviewed by people in HR, a manager or coach.
-In some situations the process is part of performance appraisal, but it is becoming more common to use 360s as a development oriented tool.
+In some situations the process is part of performance reviews, but it is becoming more common to use 360s as a development oriented tool.

 To find an effective employee 360 feedback tool, look for these five things.